wp-cli/handbook/index.md

 You can update WP-CLI with `wp cli update` ([doc](https://wp-cli.org/commands/cli/update/)), or by repeating the installation steps.

+Want to live life on the edge?
+Run `wp cli update --nightly` to use the latest nightly build of WP-CLI.
+The nightly build is more or less stable enough for you to use in your development environment, and always includes the latest and greatest WP-CLI features.

 ## Support

 WP-CLI's maintainers and project contributors do their best to respond to all new issues in a timely manner.
 To make the best use of their volunteered time, please first see if there may be an answer to your question in one of the following resources: